fastai/docker-containers/README.md

     > Pull this image: `docker pull fastdotai/fastai2-dev:latest`

-Special thanks to [Giacomo Vianello](https://github.com/giacomov) for important contributions to this Docker image.

 ### fastai2 Usage

 If you have a Nvdia GPU that is compatible with CUDA 10 or higher, you should [install Nvidia Docker](https://github.com/NVIDIA/nvidia-docker).
 Afterwards, you will need to use the `--gpus` flag when running the container.
 See the [usage](https://github.com/NVIDIA/nvidia-docker#usage) section for more details on the various arguments available.